 801 W. Avenue F. & N. 2nd Street (View map)

 2.1-acre fenced community park located in the center of town.
-Kimmel Park has a charming bandstand, pavilion, benches, water fountain, playground, picnic tables and lots of shade trees.
+Kimmel Park has a charming bandstand, pavilion, 1/4 mile perimeter walking trail, benches, water fountain, playground, picnic tables and lots of shade trees.

 200 S. 7th Street & W. Railway Avenue (View map)